 Info below this sentence really pertains to our in-person meetings which we hope to restart sometime in the spring or maybe early summer 2021.

 FHW sponsors a silent auction of donated wood, tools, and other items at each club meeting.
 Members are encouraged to donate items.
 Proceeds go into the general fund.

 FHW has a book and DVD library for use by its members.
 There is no fee involved in borrowing library materials but please bring your check-outs back the following month.

 Our mentoring program puts members requesting assistance in furthering their woodturning skills with an experienced member who can provide that assistance.

 Once or twice a month, we have Skill Enhancement at Red Oak Hollow Lathe Works.
 That is held during the week in the evening from 7pm to 9:30pm.
 We will have instructors available to help enhance those skills.
 This is usually an “open shop” format but occasionally we will have a focused, or specific, skill on which we will work.
 There is a $5 fee if you use any of the equipment.
 That goes into the general fund and we use it to buy supplies for our Skill Enhancement sessions.
 Go to the current newsletter in the sidebar to see when Skill Enhancement will be this month.

 Membership and Dues

 Annual membership dues are $35, which includes everyone living in one household.
-For more information, contact the club president at firstname.lastname@example.org.
+For more information, contact Peter Dorhout, the club president, at email@example.com.
 The Flint Hills Woodturners encourages, but does not require, members to join the American Association of Woodturners (AAW).
 Members are encouraged to attend the annual AAW national symposium and to participate as volunteers to assist demonstrators whenever possible.